Loading...

 How It Works

-For the crowdfunding scheme that I am most interested in, the management team selects properties that need funding and that they believe have potential.
-They negotiate with the owners, then list the properties on their platform.
+For the crowdfunding scheme I am most interested in, the management team selects properties that need funding and that they believe have potential.
+They negotiate with the owners and then list the properties on their platform.

 Investors sign up and then peruse the platform to find a property that meets their investment strategy.
-Once investors decide on an investment, they pay a transaction fee that averages about 2 percent.
-They also pay a management fee that varies by property in exchange for the FarmTogether’s team to manage the property.
+Once investors decide on an investment, they pay a transaction fee of about 2 percent.
+They also pay a management fee that varies by property in exchange for FarmTogether’s team managing the property.

 Investors earn money through this scheme in three ways.
 They receive quarterly or annual income from the sale of the harvest.

-They also receive income from the lease payments of farmers.
+They also receive income from farmers’ lease payments.
 Finally, they receive capital gains when they sell the property at the end of the holding period.

 FarmTogether was founded in 2017 and has a team of more than 40 people in seven countries.
 It provides institutional-grade farmland investments.